Eastern Air Lines: The Jet Age

 On April 30, 1961, Eastern inaugurated Eastern Air Lines Shuttle.
 Initially 95-seat Lockheed Constellation 1049s and 1049Cs left New York-LaGuardia every two hours, 8 am to 10 pm, to Washington National and to Boston.
 Flights soon became hourly, 7 am to 10 pm out of each city.
 No reservations or tickets were required; passengers could pay their fare in cash on board the flight.
 If a plane filled up at departure time, another plane was rolled out to carry any extra passengers.

 Internationalization began as Eastern opened routes to markets such as Santo Domingo and Nassau, Bahamas.
 Services from San Juan, Puerto Rico's Luis Muñoz Marín International Airport were expanded.
 In 1967, Eastern purchased Mackey Airlines, a small air carrier primarily operating in Florida and the Bahamas as part of this expansion.
+In 1973, Eastern purchased Caribair (Puerto Rico), a small airline based in Puerto Rico which operated McDonnell Douglas DC-9-30 jets in the Caribbean.

 Eastern bought the Lockheed L-1011 TriStar and Airbus A300 widebody jets; the former would become known in the Caribbean as El Grandote (the huge one).
 Although Eastern had purchased four 747s, the delivery slots were sold to Trans World Airlines (TWA) when Eastern decided to purchase the L-1011.

 Due to massive delays in the L-1011 program, mainly due to problems with the Rolls-Royce RB211 engines, Eastern leased two Boeing 747-100s from Pan Am between 1970 and 1972 and operated the aircraft between Chicago and San Juan as well as from New York to Miami and San Juan.

 Just before Walt Disney World opened in 1971, Eastern became its "official airline".
 It remained the official airline of Walt Disney World and sponsored a ride at the Magic Kingdom park (If You Had Wings in Tomorrowland where Buzz Lightyear's Space Ranger Spin is currently located) until its contracting route network forced Disney to switch to Delta shortly before Eastern's 1989 bankruptcy filing.

 The famous "Wings of Man" campaign in the late 1960s was created by advertising agency Young & Rubicam, and restored Eastern's tarnished image until the late 1970s, when former astronaut Frank Borman became president and it was replaced by a new campaign, "We Have To Earn Our Wings Every Day".
 The new campaign, which featured Borman as a spokesperson, was used until the mid-to-late 1980s.

-Under bankruptcy, Eastern launched a "100 Days" campaign, in which it promised to "become a little bit better every day".